Ceinl/Ceinl/README.md

 ## Hello there <sub>General Kenobi</sub>

-Im a Cein, developer intrested in software developing and a little bit in OS
+Im a Cein, developer from Ukraine, intrested in software developing and a little bit in OS

 ## My Skils
   - C# WPF developer